Yorite Konoha wa Kurenai ni: Reception

-On Getchu.com, a redistributor of visual novel and anime products, the first press limited edition and premium edition of the game ranked as the fifth and eighth best selling bishōjo game for the month of its release.
-According to the Japanese magazines Megastore and BugBug, it was the best and second best selling bishōjo game when it first appeared in the monthly ranking, respectively.
+On Getchu.com, a redistributor of visual novel and anime products, the first press limited edition and premium edition of the game ranked as the fifth and eighth best-selling bishōjo game for the month of its release.
+According to the Japanese magazines Megastore and BugBug, it was the best and second best-selling bishōjo game when it first appeared in the monthly ranking, respectively.
 (Note: BugBug, Megastore, and Getchu.com have different date ranges on the monthly ranking.
-In this case, date range of BugBug is from the 16th of a month to the 15th of the next month.
-For Megastore, it is from the 11th of a month to the 10th of the next month.
+In this case, the date range of BugBug is from the 16th of a month to the 15th of the next month.
+For Megastore, it is from the 11th of the month to the 10th of the next month.
 For Getchu.com, it is from the beginning of the month to the end of the month.)
 The game's soundtrack was ranked ninth in the Bishōjo Game Awards 2018 "Music Category".

 Panzer Komori from TG Smart compared its setting to Tayutama: Kiss on my Deity before the release, and pointed out the selling points of the game are Kemonomimi heroines and computer graphics.
-He expected that the game will have a well-done love story and romantic atmosphere.
+He expected that the game would have a well-done love story and romantic atmosphere.
 He was also curious about whether the game would make the fans of Lump of Sugar happy because of the similar setting.
 Nekoko from BugBug published a positive review of the game.
 He wrote that the Kemonomimi heroines designed by Moekibara were "very cute" and considered Konoha's appearance, which he described as "childlike" and said she was his favourite character overall.
 Nekoko also praised the relationships between the characters, which he believes were all well portrayed.

 When BugBug introduced Wakaba-iro no Quartet, another visual novel developed by Lump of Sugar, it noted that Moekibara's popularity was based on his performance on Tayutama and Yorite Konoha wa Kurenai ni.